-The Shares are in registered form and the Management Board maintains a Register of Shareholders that lists the holders of the registered shares in the Robeco US Large Cap Equities - EUR G Share Class and Robeco US Large Cap Equities - EUR X Share Class.
-Necigef (Nederlands Centraal Instituut voor Giraal Effectenverkeer B.V., [Netherlands Central Institute for Securities Giro Transactions]) operating under the trade name of Euroclear Nederland will - upon delivery by an admitted institution - be registered as holder of Shares in the Register of Shareholders.
-Under the Securities (Bank Giro Transactions) Act [Wet giraal effectenverkeer], rights of a Shareholder with respect to book-entry Shares take the form of a joint right of ownership (share) in a collective deposit.
+The Shares are in registered form and the Management Board maintains a Register of Shareholders that lists the holders of the registered shares in both Share Classes.
+Necigef (Nederlands Centraal Instituut voor Giroal Effectenverkeer B.V., [Netherlands Central Institute for Securities Giro Transactions]) operating under the trade name of Euroclear Nederland will - upon delivery by an admitted institution - be registered as holder of Shares in the Register of Shareholders.
+Under the Securities Act (Bank Giro Transactions [Wet giroal effectenverkeer]), rights of a Shareholder with respect to book-entry Shares take the form of a joint right of ownership (share) in a collective deposit.
 An admitted institution holds a collective deposit at Euroclear Nederland.
 Records of the rights of ownership are kept by the admitted institution in the Shareholder's account held at the relevant admitted institution.